anoma/anoma/docs/src/explore/design/pos.md

 - `pipeline_len`: Pipeline length in number of epochs, default `2` (see <https://github.com/cosmos/cosmos-sdk/blob/019444ae4328beaca32f2f8416ee5edbac2ef30b/docs/architecture/adr-039-epoched-staking.md#pipelining-the-epochs>)
 - `unboding_len`: Unbonding duration in number of epochs, default `6`
 - `votes_per_token`: Used in validators' voting power calculation, default 100‱ (1 voting power unit per 1000 tokens)
-- `block_proposer_reward`: Amount of tokens rewarded to a validator for proposing a block
-- `block_vote_reward`: Amount of tokens rewarded to each validator that voted on a block proposal
 - `duplicate_vote_slash_rate`: Portion of validator's stake that should be slashed on a duplicate vote
 - `light_client_attack_slash_rate`: Portion of validator's stake that should be slashed on a light client attack